Password Strength

 - Contain less than eight characters

-- Can be found in a dictionary (English or foreign)
+- Can be found in a dictionary

-- Are names of family, pets, friends, co-workers, fantasy characters, etc.
+- Are names of family, pets, friends, coworkers, fantasy characters, etc.

 - Are computer terms or names, commands, sites, companies, hardware, software